bryantChhun/BayLabs/README.md

 	python image_preprocess.py

-Any image files in data/Patient# directory will be convetred into .npy arrays.
-Any .vtk masks in data/Patient# will be converted into binary masks, then into .npy arrays.
+Any patient image files in /data directory will be convetred into .npy arrays.
+Any patient .vtk masks in /data will be converted into binary masks, then into .npy arrays.
 Both will be saved to new directories:

 		/images
 		/masks